ZariaHallager/ZariaHallager/README.md

 <img align="right" alt="Coding" width="350" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">

-I'm Zaria software engineer, founder, and builder of tech that actually serves women.
+I'm Zaria Software Engineer, FoundHER, and Builder of tech that actually serves women.

 **My Mission:** Create a portfolio of women-first applications that become household names.
 From financial literacy to data privacy, I'm building the tech ecosystem we deserve.

 **Currently:** Starting development on **Fundlish**, the AI-powered financial literacy platform teaching women worldwide to master money and build generational wealth.

-**Philosophy:** Financial freedom isn't a privilege—it's a birthright.
+**Philosophy:** Financial freedom isn't a privilege; it's a birthright.
 Period tracking shouldn't surveil you.
 Budget apps should respect your intelligence.
-Dating should use science.
+Love is a science.
 Travel planning should prioritize safety.

 **The Goal:** Bring women to the forefront of tech, one thoughtfully designed application at a time.